BuildingSync/schema/docs/notebooks/bsync_examples/Small-Office-Level-2.md

 all_ru = bsync.ResourceUses()

 # create a resource use for electricity, units of kWh, all end uses
-# we also add info about the 'peak' units
+# we also add info about the "peak" units
 # we also connect it up to a utility
 elec_ru = bsync.ResourceUse(
-    bsync.EnergyResource('Electricity'),
+    bsync.EnergyResource("Electricity"),
-    bsync.ResourceUseNotes('This is required to document irregularities in monthly energy patterns (Std 211 6.1.2.1.j).
-No irregularities found.'), bsync.ResourceUnits('kWh'),
+    bsync.ResourceUseNotes("This is required to document irregularities in monthly energy patterns (Std 211 6.1.2.1.j).
+No irregularities found."), bsync.ResourceUnits("kWh"),
-    bsync.PeakResourceUnits('kW'),
+    bsync.PeakResourceUnits("kW"),
-    bsync.EndUse('All end uses'),
+    bsync.EndUse("All end uses"),
     bsync.UtilityIDs(
-        bsync.UtilityID(IDref=elec_ut['ID'])
+        bsync.UtilityID(IDref=elec_ut["ID"])
     ),
-    ID=f'ResourceUse-Electricity'
+    ID=f"ResourceUse-Electricity"
 )
 # given the above, we add the annual totals
 elec_ru += bsync.AnnualFuelUseNativeUnits(67334.15)